AmitKumarDas/Decisions/blogs/declarative_runtask.md

 	// executed
 	For        []ForOption `json:"for"`

-	// WithFilter declares the filters
+	// WithFilter declares filters to be
+	// applied against the resource
+	//
-	// that should be considered to build
+	// Used to build this operation
+	WithFilter []FilterOption `json:"withFilter"`

+	// WithOutput declares outputs to be
+	// parsed from the resource after executing
 	// this operation
-	WithFilter []FilterOption `json:"withFilter"`

-	// WithOutput declares
 	WithOutput []OutputOption `json:"withOutput"`
-	As         string   `json:"as"`
 }

 // TopLevelProperty represents the top level property that